cselab/Mirheo/README.md

 * Add particle averager plugin
 * Add binding (spring) interaction between particle vectors
 * Docs: Add ADE model and add the corresponding reference.
+* **interface changes**
+  * remove `setSpecificPair` from pirwise interactions.
+The same effect can be obtained by creating more pairwise interactions instead.

 ### v1.5.0